ivcbtg/taegyuhur.github.io/index.md

 I'm currently a job market candidate from the Ohio State University.
 This is my [CV](https://www.dropbox.com/s/ghu9rpqpahjhv7m/Taegyu_Hur_CV.pdf?dl=0).

-### Education

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block